Skip to content

 Q4.
 What does your CI catch?

-17 active ratchets.
+92 active CI regression gates — 21 monotone ratchets + 71 hard invariants, enumerated in scripts/list-ci-gates.cjs (run it: every gate listed is asserted to exist AND be invoked by a workflow).
 Hard zero: RLS coverage, force-dynamic, TODO/FIXME, `as any`, dynamic eval, mass-assignment.
 Hard validation: lint, security.txt freshness, counts-canonical match, --strict critical-path coverage, firewall latency.
-Lower-only: skip-count (silent: 13), OpenAPI coverage (0 missing), cross-tenant-eq (137 floor), coverage baseline.
+Lower-only: skip-count (silent: 0), OpenAPI coverage (0 missing), cross-tenant-eq (137 floor), coverage baseline.

 Q5.
 How do you prevent BOLA / IDOR?